SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter21.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 21
-title: Chapter 21 - What Strength Looks Like
+Title: Chapter 21 - What Strength Looks Like
-layout: default
 ---

 ## Chapter 21: What Strength Looks Like